hpdewilde/webik/README.md

 Issue: users can register with the same username.
 ##### rate_question.html
 Create an interface where users can rate questions created by other users.
+##### Database table: questions
+We now have a database containing 50 questions that we added by running the db.py file.
+(The maximum that we could add in one go via the API was 50.)
+We still have to expand this database with a lot more questions.